 - For information on Wisconsin's rare plants, contact:

 - Kevin Doyle

 Purple False Oats (Trisetum melicoides)

-Purple False Oats (Trisetum melicoides), a State Endangered plant, is found in mixed forests near Lake Michigan, as well as in ridge and swale systems and on shoreline dolomite and seeping bluffs.
+Purple False Oats (Trisetum melicoides), a Wisconsin Endangered plant, is found in mixed forests near Lake Michigan, as well as in ridge and swale systems and on shoreline dolomite and seeping bluffs.
 Blooming occurs from June.
 The optimal identification period for this species is mid-July to late August.

 Synonyms: Aira melicoides; Graphephorum melicoideum; G. melicoides var majus; T. melicoides var. majus

 - Distinguishing characteristics: Can be distinguished from the only other Trisetum species in Wisconsin by height (greater than 30 cm) and the absence of awns on spikelets.

 - Flower characteristics: Panicle somewhat open, nodding, 10 to 20 cm long; branches slender, ascending, lax or drooping, as much as 7 cm long, rather closely flowered above the middle; spikelets scaberulous, 6 to 7 mm long.

 - Fruit characteristics: Glumes 4 to 6 mm long, the second longer and broader; lemmas acute, 5 to 6 mm long, rarely with a minute awn just below the tip; the rachilla and callus hairs 1 to 2 mm long.

 - Leaf characteristics: Leaf blades 2 to 8 mm wide, scabrous, sometimes pubescent on the upper surface; Sheaths pubescent or scabrous.